inet-framework/inet-showcases/visualizer/ieee80211/doc/index.rst

 ``bravo``.
 There is also a :ned:`WirelessHost` which is configured to move horizontally back and forth between the two access points.
 Transmission powers are configured so that when a host gets near one access point, it will go out of the range of the other access point.
-This will trigger a handover.
+This transition will trigger a handover.

 The communication ranges of the access points are visualized as blue